Apps, Tools & Services

 Feedbin 📱 🌐

-I save everything of interest into Raindrop.io for later research.
+I save everything of interest automatically into Raindrop.io for later research.
 I used Feedly for many years since the Google News Reader shut, but recently the pricing and features did not match and Feedbin is much more fun to use.

 Reeder 📱 🖥